JuliaLang/www.julialang.org/blog/2021/01/snoopi_deep.md

 In this case, we see that the entire call took approximately 10ms, of which 9.3ms was spent on activities besides inference.
 Almost all of that was code-generation, but it also includes the time needed to run the code.
 Just 0.76ms was needed to run type-inference on this entire series of calls.
-As you will quickly discover as you use `@snoopi_deep`, inference takes much more time on more complicated code.
+As users of `@snoopi_deep` will quickly discover, inference takes much more time on more complicated code.

 You can extract the `MethodInstance` that was being inferred at each node with